RobbinLawJavaScript/javascript-demos/ca-dom-access/exercise/docs/dom-access-exercise.md

 ## Intro

 The console is a great tool for learning JavaScript, you can read all about it [here](https://developer.chrome.com/devtools/docs/console).
 It allows us direct access to the JavaScript event loop so that we may execute statements in real time!
-This course will rely heavily on the console to test out new techniques and skills; it is expected that students will familiarize themselves with how to use the console (access and execute statements) before the end of the first week of class.
+This course will rely heavily on the console to test out new techniques and skills; it is expected that students will familiarize themselves with how to use the console (access and execute statements).

 There are several ways to access the console: